-Within the service territory of PSP there are a limited number of customers who can take advantage of the industrial portfolio of programs.
-In many instances the focus has been on the ERII program from the C&I Programs.
-The promotion of industrial programs has been assisted by the CHEC Roving Energy Manager, a position which has been filled from the 3rd quarter of 2012.
+Within InnPower's service territory there are a limited number of customers who can take advantage of the industrial program portfolio.
+In many instances the focus has been on the ERII program from the C&I program portfolio.
+The promotion of the industrial programs has been assisted by the CHEC Roving Energy Manager, a position which was filled in the 3rd quarter of 2012.